null

 Services Offered by AGS

 It is almost impossible to discuss the company without mentioning AGS Laboratories.
 This is so because most of the operations of this organization are centered around its laboratory.
-The AGS Laboratories was established in 1996, and similar to the association, is a non-profit entity.
+AGS Laboratories was established in 1996 and, similar to the association, is a non-profit entity.
 It was founded mainly to enhance consumer protection.

-The main service that AGS Laboratories offer is diamond grading.
+The main service that AGS Laboratories offers is diamond grading.
 Being a third-party association, the lab’s grading reports can be trusted to be unbiased.
-Also, the reports are consistent because they are prepared by some of the industry’s most professionally-trained gemologists.
-All the grading processes in the lab are scientifically-conducted.
+Also, the reports are consistent because they are prepared by some of the industry’s most professionally trained gemologists.
+All the grading processes in the lab are scientifically conducted.

-It does not matter whether one is a diamond dealer or buyer given that AGS Laboratories can be tasked with any diamond grading need.
+It does not matter whether one is a diamond dealer or buyer, given that AGS Laboratories can be tasked with any diamond grading need.
 The laboratory’s grading certifications usually indicate the specific elements in a diamond, allowing for its weight and cut to be easily known.
 Moreover, the diamond’s color and clarity score can also be established.
-A dealer can easily put a price on his merchandise based on the report.
-On the other hand, the report will give an accurate appraisal of a diamond to its potential buyer before they purchase it.
+A dealer can easily price his merchandise based on the report.
+On the other hand, the report will give an accurate appraisal of a diamond to its potential buyers before they purchase it.

-The AGS ensures that their grading reports meet the minimum threshold for acceptability.
+The AGS ensures that its grading reports meet the minimum threshold for acceptability.
 These reports often feature the following elements:

 1. Accuracy and precision in grading.